taddison/personal-site/content/blog/2019/02/auto-scale-down-all-event-hub-namespaces-with-azure-functions/index.md

 ---
-layout: post
 title: Auto scale down all Event Hub namespaces with Azure Functions
 share-img: https://tjaddison.com/assets/2019/2019-02-28/CodeSnippet.png
 tags: [Azure, EventHubs, C#, PowerShell, Function Apps]
 ---

-A little over a year ago I lamented the lack of an auto-deflate feature for Event Hubs, and offered a way to [programatically scale down your namespaces][ScaleDown Blog].
+A little over a year ago I lamented the lack of an auto-deflate feature for Event Hubs, and offered a way to [programatically scale down your namespaces][scaledown blog].
 That solution still works, but requires a redeploy each time you wanted to add a namespace.
 Today we'll look at an upgraded function app which programatically discovers and scales-down all Event Hub namespaces it has access to.

 With the addition of a PowerShell script to grant the appropriate permissions to all of your namespaces, you can be up and running (or deflating) in a matter of minutes.

 <!--more-->

 ## Function App

 The source code for the function app can be found on GitHub in the [ScaleDownEventHubs repo].
 This is an Azure Functions v2 app which is by default configured to run every six hours.
 When executed the function will:

 - Discover all Event Hub namespaces it has access to
 - Query each namespace to check if auto-inflate is enabled